 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

-During the first week we explore the attractions of the southern parts of the country - up to the Orange River, the river that borders South Africa.
-You drive through the Kalahari Desert, reach the Fish River Canyon, experience the lonely landscapes at the edge of the Diamond Barrier Area, the endless and hardly populated expanses along the Namib-Naukluft National Park and visit Sossusvlei with its highest dunes in the world.
+In the first week we explore the attractions of the southern parts of the country - up to the Orange River, the border river to South Africa.
+You will ride through the Kalahari Desert, arrive at the Fish River Canyon, experience the lonely landscapes at the edge of the diamond restricted area, the endless and hardly populated expanses along the Namib-Naukluft National Park and visit Sossusvlei with its highest dunes in the world.

-With the arrival in Swakopmund the central Atlantic coast is reached and with it the starting point for the northern part of the tour.
-Through the wild and romantic Damaraland, past Namibia's highest elevation, the Brandberg massif to the Grootberg, where barren landscapes and dry riverbeds surprise you with its desert elephants, and finally to the Mt Etjo Game Reserve, which rounds off the African impressions with its magnificent abundance of game.
+With the arrival in Swakopmund the central Atlantic coast is reached and thus also the starting point for the northern part of the tour.
+Through the wild and romantic Damaraland we pass Namibia's highest elevation, the Brandberg massif to the Grootberg, where barren landscapes and dry riverbeds surprise among other things with its desert elephants, and finally to the Mt Etjo Game Reserve, which rounds off the African impressions with a magnificent abundance of game.

-In addition to a variety of sightseeing options, sundowner excursions or game drives, there are plenty of opportunities for relaxation along the way, whether it be at the accommodation's swimming pools, viewpoints or game viewing points.
-A stay at Windhoek Mountain Lodge before and after the tour completes this comprehensive Namibia experience.
+In addition to a variety of sightseeing opportunities, sundowner excursions or game rides, there are plenty of opportunities to relax along the way, whether at the accommodation swimming pools, viewpoints or game viewing watering holes.
+A stay at Windhoek Mountain Lodge before and after the tour rounds out this comprehensive Namibia experience.

 Day 5: Kalahari Desert - Gariganus